 Conventional thermal current Ith EN IEC 60947-5-1

-The maximum current (A) that a switching device can conduct without thermal overload for at least 8 hours
+The maximum current (A) a switching device can conduct for at least 8 hours without thermal overload

 Creepage distance EN IEC 60947-1, IEC EN 61058

-Mechanically-connected normally open and normally closed contact with a common potential
+Mechanically-connected normally open and normally closed contacts with a common potential

 A contact type with two points of switch contact separation